Shapley Value Approximation Based on k-Additive Games: Introduction

-The applicability of the Shapley value exceeds by far the sphere of economics as its utility has been recognized by researchers of various disciplines.
-Most prominently, it has recently found its way into the branch of machine learning, especially as a model-agnostic approach, quantifying the importance of entities such as features, datapoints, and even model components like neurons in networks or base learners in ensembles (see \citep{Rozemberczki.2022} for an overview).
-Adopting the game-theoretic view, these entities are understood as players which cause a certain numerical outcome of interest.
+The applicability of the Shapley value exceeds economics as its utility has been recognized within various disciplines.
+Most prominently, it has found its way into the field of machine learning, especially as a model-agnostic approach, quantifying the importance of entities such as features or datapoints (see \citep{Rozemberczki.2022} for an overview).
+Adopting the game-theoretic view, these entities are understood as players which cause a certain numerical outcome.
 Shaping the measure of a coalition's worth adequately is pivotal to the informativeness of the importance scores obtained by the Shapley values.
 For example, considering a model's generalization performance on a test dataset restricted to the feature subset given by a coalition yields global feature importance scores \citep{Pfannschmidt.2016, Covert.2020}.
 Conversely, local feature attribution scores are obtained by splitting the model's prediction value for a fixed datapoint \citep{Lundberg.2017}.
-The Shapley value's purpose is not limited to provide additive explanations since it has also been proposed to perform data valuation \citep{Ghorbani.2019}, feature selection \citep{Cohen.2007}, ensemble construction \citep{Rozemberczki.2021}, and the pruning of neural networks \citep{Ghorbani.2020}.
-Moreover, it has been applied to extract feature importance scores in several recent practical applications, such as in risk management~\citep{Nimmy2023}, energy management~\citep{Cai2023}, sensor array (re)design~\citep{Pelegrina2023b} and power distribution systems~\citep{Ebrahimi2024}.
+The Shapley value is not limited to provide additive explanations since it has also been proposed to perform data valuation \citep{Ghorbani.2019}, feature selection \citep{Cohen.2007} by removing features with low relevance towards the model's performance \citep{Pelegrina2024}, ensemble construction \citep{Rozemberczki.2021}, and the pruning of neural networks \citep{Ghorbani.2020}.

+Further practical applications include its usage to quantify each feature's impact in predicting the risk degree in managing industrial machine maintenance \cite{Nimmy2023}, \citet{Pelegrina2023b} apply it to evaluate the influence of each electrode on the quality of recovered fetal electrocardiograms, and \citet{Brusa2023} measure the features' importance towards machinery fault detection.
+Worth mentioning, each application requires an appropriate modeling in terms of player set and value function in order to obtain meaningful scores.